 - Salicylic acid.
 This beta hydroxy acid penetrates into pores and breaks up excess oil, dirt and debris, allowing retinol to penetrate better into the skin.
-Try using SLMD Skincare Salicylic Acid Cleanser before applying Retinol Serum.
+Try using SLMD Salicylic Acid Cleanser before applying Retinol Resurfacing Serum.

 - Hyaluronic acid.
 This is a potent pairing for people who may be a bit sensitive to retinoids, and for those who have drier skin.
 But it’s also great for anyone wanting to boost that youthful glow.
-Try sandwiching your Retinol Serum between a layer or two of Hyaluronic Acid Serum to soothe and moisturize skin.
+Try sandwiching your Retinol Resurfacing Serum between a layer or two of Hyaluronic Acid Serum to soothe and moisturize skin.